 One of the premier creators of safe, non-toxic paints in the US, Benjamin Moore offers a green promise on all its paints.
 As a result of the water-based process, VOCs are eliminated- leaving a pleasant smelling room instead of the regular strong odor.
-The paint is a bit more costly than others on the market, but you’re not going to find a greener paint than this.
+The paint is a bit more costly than others on the market, but you’re not going to find greener paint than this.

-American Formulating and Manufacturing have created lines of stains, paints and sealers which are all completely free from harmful chemicals and fungicides.
+American Formulating and Manufacturing have created lines of stains, paints, and sealers which are all completely free from harmful chemicals and fungicides.
 The tinting needs to be carried out separately in a local supply store, but the base paint has no formaldehyde whatsoever and very low VOC emissions compared to others around.

 Paint toxin risks

-Firstly, there are known carcinogens and neurotoxicants in many types of paint which cause brain deficiencies and cancer over prolonged exposure.
+Firstly, there are known carcinogens and neurotoxicants in many types of paint that cause brain deficiencies and cancer over prolonged exposure.
 Once the chemicals have been applied to the walls or wood, there is a firsthand effect of many toxins being released- the ‘new paint’ smell.

 After this, over the course of many years, the paint can continue to leak harmful chemicals into your living space- known as ‘off-gas’.
-Initially it can cause dizziness and throat irritations, but over time kidney damaging can occur as it processes the toxins being taken into your system- even the lungs can be badly affected with strong paints.
+Initially, it can cause dizziness and throat irritations, but over time kidney damaging can occur as it processes the toxins being taken into your system- even the lungs can be badly affected with strong paints.

 What to look for when buying paint: